AB LUHSE & TUHAL

 2 313 m2

-While the ruins of the 15th-century Birgittine nuns’ convent have always been the landmark for Pirita, the issue was taken up in 1997 to re-establish the institution and an invitation-only design competition was held.
+While the ruins of the 15th-century Birgitine nuns’ convent have always been the landmark of Pirita, the issue was taken up in 1997 to re-establish the institution and an invitation-only design competition was held.
 The result is a modern interpretation of the building type, which is determined by the specific rules of liturgy and cohabitation.
-The rooms are organized around a central atrium and there is direct access from private areas to the small and ascetic public church.
+The rooms are organised around a central atrium and there is direct access from private areas to the small and ascetic public church.
 The addition of an open guesthouse is also a sign of the times.
-A slender bell tower ensures a modest vertical accent, while the limestone finishing of all facades relates to the adjacent historical ruins.
+A slender bell tower ensures a modest vertical accent, while the limestone finishing of all facades relates them to the adjacent historical ruins.